 Multi-step forms take advantage of the sunk cost fallacy – that feeling of “I’ve started this, so I may as well finish”.
 Referencing our diagram at the top of this post, they dramatically reduce anxiety/threat, and entice more users to start filling in your form.

 Up until recently, creating a multi step form on Unbounce was extremely difficult – you’d have to string together various scripts and spend hours tweaking things to get them fields displaying just right.
 The need for features like conditional logic, validation and custom redirects made it pretty much impossible with custom code.

 These days, Unbounce users can use Growform to create high-converting multi-step forms.
 There’s no need for hacky scripts, and it’s available on a 14 day free trial with no credit card required.

-There are more detailed instructions here: how to add a Growform multi-step form to your Unbounce page here.
+There are more detailed instructions here: how to add a Growform multi-step form to Unbounce.